abdfaizaan/Github-Copilot/Labfiles/Introduction-to-GitHub-Copilot.md

 - **GitHub Copilot Chat in GitHub.com**: GitHub Copilot Chat in GitHub.com is a chat interface that lets you ask and receive answers to coding-related questions within GitHub.com.
 - **Copilot pull request summaries**: Copilot pull request summaries is an AI-powered feature that allows you to create a summary of the changes that were made in a pull request, which files they impact, and what a reviewer should focus on when they conduct their review.

-### Understanding the differences between Copilot for Individuals, Business and Enterprise
+### Understanding the differences between Copilot for Individuals, Business, and Enterprise

 |                                                            | GitHub Copilot for Individuals |GitHub Copilot for Business | GitHub Copilot Enterprise |